MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 3. In the **Microsoft 365 Defender** portal, scroll down towards the bottom of the left-hand navigation pane and select **Audit**.

 4. In the **Audit** window, wait a minute or so to see if a banner appears towards the top of the page that says: **Start recording user and admin activity**.
-If this banner appears, then auditing is not turned on for your organization.
+If this banner appears, then auditing is NOT turned on for your organization.
 This banner is your prompt to turn on audit logging. <br/>

 	Select this banner now to turn on audit logging.